nextensio/automation/testbed/kind/README.md

 ### Pre Requisites

+* install golang compiler

-* controller apis - get the controller git repo from gitlab, "cd controller/apis/python; pip3 install ."
+* controller apis - get the controller git repo from gitlab, "cd controller/python; pip3 install ."

 * install docker - plenty of docs on internet to do that